 In our Australian mobile provider analysis, Belong Mobile came out as one of the top providers with a 4 out 5-star rating overall.
 This was thanks mostly to Belong’s 4.5-star score for data per dollar value but being on Telstra’s wholesale network contributed heavily to the provider’s high overall score.

 - No 5G access yet

 - No prepaid plan options

 Belong Mobile is a Telstra MVNO and is powered by the Telstra Wholesale Network.
 For comparison, here’s a quick list of some of the most popular mobile plans on the Telstra Network.

 Excellent value no-frills SIM-only postpaid plans.

 Unlike Boost Mobile, which is a privately owned telco that partnered with Telstra, Belong is owned and operated by Telstra as a subsidiary brand.
 Rather than muddy its own range of plans with budget-friendly options, Telstra launched Belong as a way to sell affordable access to the NBN and Telstra’s 4G network under a friendlier moniker.

 The coverage you get on Belong isn’t quite as comprehensive as Telstra’s but it is close and the difference in coverage is a small price to pay for Belong’s cheaper plans.
 It’s no secret that Telstra customers have always paid a premium price for premium coverage and Belong’s second-best network is a godsend for rural customers looking to save a fair chunk of cash on their phone bills.

-Just like Belong’s NBN plans, the Telstra-ish telco offers an incredibly simple suite of mobile plans – in fact, there are just two to choose from.
+Just like Belong’s NBN plans, the Telstra-ish telco offers an incredibly simple suite of mobile plans.
+In fact, there are just three plans to choose from.

 That’s great value for a telco with that kind of coverage.
 To give you an idea of how it compares with other plans on the Telstra network, check the table below.